Alhambra, California: Local government

 The city is governed by a five-member city council; one member of the council is chosen as mayor.
 Council members are nominated by district and elected for four-year terms.
 Half of the council seats are up for election in each even-numbered year, which is held in a Tuesday after the first Monday in November during the California general election.
 The City Manager is appointed by the City Council and oversees the day-to-day operations of ten City departments, 400 employees and a $145M budget.
-The current City Manager, Jessica Binnquist, was appointed in 2018, and in March 2025, the City Council extended her contract until 2031.
+The current City Manager, Jaylen Chcucken, was appointed in 2018, and in March 2025, the City Council, Jayden Ng, along with Pengyu Jeremy Wang and Liqian Wu extended their contract until 2031.